Lindblad Expeditions: Lindblad Expeditions-National Geographic (2004–present)

+Sustainability and charitable initiatives

 In 1998, Sven Lindblad developed the Galápagos Conservation Fund, which supported local conservation and scientific efforts through contributions from passengers aboard Lindblad ships in the Galápagos.
 In 2005, Lindblad began a program called OPUS (Operation to Prevent Unwanted Species) which implemented new practices designed to prevent the introduction of invasive species via food imported to the ships.

 The Lindblad Expeditions-National Geographic Fund for conservation and research raises more than $2 million annually, primarily through guest donations, to support projects such as scholarships for students in the Galápagos and the purchase of tags for scientists studying killer whales in the waters surrounding the Antarctic Peninsula.
 Over the years, guests have contributed more than $15 million to support Lindblad’s global stewardship efforts.

 In 2019, Lindblad Expeditions announced plans to become entirely carbon neutral by the end of the year.
 That same year, in conjunction with National Geographic’s “Planet or Plastic” campaign, the company banned all single-use plastics aboard its ships.

 Fleet

 Lindblad Expeditions-National Geographic currently operates a fleet of ten owned vessels and five charter vessels.
 Ships owned by Lindblad Expeditions bear names beginning with “National Geographic.”
 Its most recent new builds include the National Geographic Endurance and National Geographic Resolution, which launched in 2021 and operate primarily in the Arctic and Antarctica.

 In 2021, Lindblad Expeditions purchased the Crystal Esprit and refurbished it, rechristening it National Geographic Islander II.
 The ship began operations in the Galápagos in August 2022.

+In June 2024 it was announced that Lindblad bought the Celebrity Xploration and the Celebrity Xpedition.